The ECG is a vital tool in the prompt diagnosis of poisoning with sodium-channel blocking medications such as:

 - Antimalarials (chloroquine, hydroxychloroquine)

-The two main adverse effects of sodium-channel blocker poisoning are seizures and ventricular dysrhythmias (due to blockade of sodium channels in the CNS and myocardium)
+- Ventricular dysrhythmias (due to blockade of sodium channels in the CNS and myocardium)

 Handy tip: An ECG should be taken in all patients who present with a deliberate self-poisoning (or altered GCS of unknown aetiology) to screen for TCA overdose.

 - Interventricular conduction delay — QRS > 100 ms in lead II

 - Right axis deviation of the terminal QRS:

 - Terminal R wave > 3 mm in aVR